Everything you need to get work done, now in one place

 How does Google prevent against hackers and other intruders?
 The technology, scale and agility of our infrastructure bring you unique security benefits.
 Our data centers are built with custom-designed servers, running our own operating system for security and performance.
 Google’s 450 security engineers, including some of the world’s foremost experts, work around the clock to spot threats early and respond quickly.
 We get better as we learn from each incident, and even incentivise the security research community, with which we actively engage, to expose our systems’ vulnerabilities.

-Have a question about using G Suite?
+Have a question about using Google Workspace?
 We just might have the answer!

-Take a look at the business advantages of G Suite which other customers have found out for themselves.
+Take a look at the business advantages of Google Workspace which other customers have found out for themselves.

 - Cost and resource-draining IT challenges such as unreliable servers, setup and maintenance expenses and operating a multi-OS environment